ROCm/AMDMIGraphX/examples/diffusion/python_stable_diffusion_xl/README.md

 ```bash
 python txt2img.py --prompt "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k" --seed 42 --output jungle_astro.jpg --pipeline-type <model-version>
 ```
+> [!NOTE]
-*Note: The first run will compile the models and cache them to make subsequent runs faster.*
+> The first run will compile the models and cache them to make subsequent runs faster.*

 The result should look like this: